 Custom-made Hindu pilgrimage tour of lower Mustang during the monsoon

-A friend recommended his colleague to get in touch with me for their tailor-made holiday, a pilgrimage of Nepal’s Kathmandu, Muktinath, and a trip to lower Mustang.
-We communicated over email and had a few WhatsApp conversations; discussing the fine details of the type of experience the family of 4 was expecting.
-It was learned that they were quite a pious Hindu family originating from South India but currently based in Kuala Lumpur, Malaysia.
+A friend recommended his colleague to contact me for their tailor-made holiday, a pilgrimage to Nepal’s Kathmandu, Muktinath, and a lower Mustang trip.
+We communicated over email and had a few WhatsApp conversations, discussing the fine details of the type of experience the family of 4 was expecting.
+I learned they were a pious Hindu family from South India but are currently based in Kuala Lumpur, Malaysia.

-I met them on the afternoon of the 24th of July at Tribhuvan International airport.
+I met them on the 24th of July at Tribhuvan International airport.
 They were brought over to their Boutique Hotel in the tourist district of Thamel.
 We went for lunch after checking into the Hotel.
-They were taken on a walking tour of Ason Spice market and the Kathmandu Durbar Square.
-The sights, sounds, and the smell of Kathmandu city astonished the family members.
-The family was taken aback by the ancient architecture of Basantapur Durbar square, a World Heritage site.
+After that, they were taken on a walking tour of the Ason Spice market and the Kathmandu Durbar Square.
+The sights, sounds, and smells of Kathmandu city astonished the family members.
+In addition, the family was taken aback by the ancient architecture of Basantapur Durbar square, a World Heritage site.
 We parted ways in the evening as we had a full day of sightseeing the next day.

 Fullday of Temple visits and a World Heritage site.

-We started early at 8 am for our full day of pilgrimage/sightseeing.
+We started early, at 8 am, for our full day of pilgrimage/sightseeing.
 We went to Budhanilkantha on the northern outskirts of Kathmandu first.
 There is an ancient statue of reclining Vishnu at this religious site.
-It was buzzing with activities of pilgrims both local and from India.
-Next, we went to Guhyeshwari temple; it is dedicated to Goddess Suttee, where the family spent some time in prayer and offering.
+It was buzzing with activities of pilgrims, both local and from India.
+Next, we went to the Guheshwori temple dedicated to Goddess Suttee, where the family spent prayer and offering.

 The last Hindu temple of the day was Pashupatinath – the most significant of all temples dedicated to Lord Shiva.
-We were fortunate to go around the temple when all four doors facing the North, South, East, and West were open to see the “Shivaling”; the family was even fortunate to receive 3 Rudraksha necklaces from the priest of the temple’s inner sanctum.
+We were fortunate to go around the time when all four doors facing the North, South, East, and West were open to see the “Shivaling”; the family was fortunate to receive 3 Rudraksha necklaces from the priest in the temple’s inner sanctum.

-The final part of the sightseeing was Bhaktapur another one of Kathmandu’s World Heritage site.
+The final part of the sightseeing was Bhaktapur, another one of Kathmandu’s World Heritage sites.
 Upon reaching Bhaktapur, we went to a restaurant for lunch first.
-The visitors were fascinated by the ancient architecture, world carving, stone-paved alleyways of Bhaktapur.
-We spent a long time there, and by the time we reached the hotel, we had spent 12 hours on tour; usually, a full-day tour takes 6-7 hours.
-It shows you how absorbed they were with the temples and the World heritage site.
+The visitors were fascinated by Bhaktapur’s ancient architecture, world carving, and stone-paved alleyways.
+We spent a long time there, and by the time we reached the Hotel, we had spent 12 hours on tour; usually, a full-day tour takes 6-7 hours.
+Again, it shows how absorbed they were with the temples and the World heritage site.

 Flight to Pokhara

 The family got their first taste of Thakali Dal bhat.
-The Thakali are an ethnic group of people who live by the Kali Gandaki river (Thak Khola) valley.
-Their womenfolk are renowned innkeepers and are known to make the most delicious Nepali staple of Dal-bhat which consist of rice, lentil soup, vegetable curry, chicken or goat curry accompanied by some sour/spicy pickles.
-They loved their first taste of Nepali Thali (set) meal.
+The Thakali are an ethnic group living by the Kali Gandaki river (Thak Khola) valley.
+Their womenfolk are renowned innkeepers and are known to make the most delicious Nepali staple of Dal-bhat, consisting of rice, lentil soup, vegetable curry, chicken, or goat curry accompanied by some sour/spicy pickles.
+They loved their first taste of the Nepali Thali (set) meal.

-The parents, Shankar, and Priya along with their two daughters, Shruthi and Smrithi, were quite energetic and wanted to do more rather than just chill out by the Lakeside in Pokhara.
-I arranged for a van to take us to see a few sights in Pokhara.
-We started by visiting Bindabasini temple, witnessed the Seti river gorge, Davie’s fall.
+Shankar, Priya, and their two daughters, Shruthi and Smrithi, were quite energetic and wanted to do more than chill out by the Lakeside in Pokhara.
+So, I arranged for a van to take us to see a few sights in Pokhara.
+We started by visiting the Bindabasini temple and witnessed the Seti river gorge and Davie’s fall.
 The Davies waterfall was impressive as the volume of water was tremendous due to the monsoon season.
-Finally, we went down Gupteshwor Mahadev cave that was cooling with the breeze caused by the pouring Davie’s fall on the opposite side.
-We returned to the Lakeside and parted ways after planning to meet up at the restaurant at 6.30am for our breakfast as we had an early flight to Jomsom.
+Finally, we went down to Gupteshwor Mahadev cave, which was cooling with the breeze caused by the pouring of Davie’s fall on the opposite side.
+We returned to the Lakeside and parted ways after planning to meet at the restaurant at 6.30 am for breakfast as we had an early flight to Jomsom.

 Jomsom, Lower Mustang and Muktinath tour

-The alternate plan was to drive up to Jomsom if the flight got canceled as the monsoon rains along the flight route could cause poor visibility resulting in flight cancellations.
-Fortunately for us, the flight was only delayed by an hour, and we landed in Jomsom after another smooth flight.
+The alternate plan was to drive up to Jomsom if the flight got cancelled, as the monsoon rains along the flight route could cause poor visibility resulting in flight cancellations.
+Fortunately, the flight was only delayed by an hour, and we landed in Jomsom after another smooth flight.

 We checked into our deluxe Hotel Om’s Home, which has been around since 1976.
-Bollywood's superstars Amitabh Bachan and Danny Denzongpa along with the film crew of a Bollywood movie stayed, during the shooting of “Khuda Gawah” in 1992.
-Jomsom is the Mustang district headquarters; it is also known as a cold desert and windy valley.
-The wind starts to blow from 10 am onwards and keeps going until the evening.
+Bollywood superstars Amitabh Bachan and Danny Denzongpa, along with the film crew of a Bollywood movie, stayed during the shooting of “Khuda Gawah” in 1992.
+Jomsom is the Mustang district headquarters, also known as a cold desert and windy valley.
+The wind starts to blow from 10 am onwards and continues until evening.

-We went out for a long walk that involved getting to the riverbank of the Kali Gandaki river, walking over at old Jomsom, having lunch.
-We walked back to our hotel for high tea and left towards Shyang village in the afternoon.
-We returned to the Hotel in the evening in time to order dinner, go for our shower before dinner.
+We went for a long walk that involved getting to the Kali Gandaki river bank, walking over to old Jomsom, and having lunch.
+Then, we walked back to our Hotel for high tea and left towards Shyang village in the afternoon.
+In the evening, we returned to the Hotel in time to order dinner and go for our shower before dinner.
 We were pleasantly surprised when we came out for dinner by some live music at the Himalayan Java café at the Hotel.
-Shruthi jumped in to sing a couple of numbers with the Barista who also doubled as a musician in the evenings when they have some customers.
-It was a fun day and evening was filled with laughter during dinner.
-We turned in early as we had started very early and had another day ahead of us.
+Shruthi jumped in to sing a couple of numbers with the Barista, who also doubled as a musician in the evenings when they had some customers.
+It was a fun day, and the evening was filled with laughter during dinner.
+We turned in early as we had started early and had another day ahead of us.